wso2/docs-is/en/docs/administer/using-asymmetric-encryption.md

 # Using Asymmetric Encryption

+Asymmetric encryption uses public and private keys to encrypt and decrypt data.
+While the **public key** of the key pair is shared with external parties, the **private key** is kept secret.
+When one of the key pair is used to encrypt a message, the othe key can be used to decrypt it.
+In a **keystore**, you can store both private and public keys and in a **truststore** you can store only public keys.

 WSO2 Identity Server uses asymmetric encryption by default for the authentication and protection of data.
-In asymmetric encryption, keystores (with private keys and public key certificates) and truststores (with only public key certificates) are created and stored.
-It is possible to have multiple keystores so that the keys used for different use cases are kept unique.
-The following topics explain more details on keystores and truststores, and how they are used in WSO2 Identity Server.
+The following topics explain more details on keystores and truststores and how they are used in WSO2 Identity Server.

 ## About keystores and truststores